JNPRAutomate/SRX_VPN_demo_CA/README.md

 ```
 **Alternatively to view PKCS12 container**:

-(crypto settings are by purpose weakened for compatability purposes, e.g., for purpose of import on Android 13)
+(sidenote - PKCS12 container crypto is weakened for compatability purposes, e.g., for purpose of import on Android 13)

 ```
 openssl pkcs12 -in CA/user1_cert_auth.p12 -info